azcraze/side-project-sales/README.md

 4. Profit?
 I mean, that's the goal, right?

 The checklist and companion blog posts are also available online at [sideprojectchecklist.com](https://www.sideprojectchecklist.com/).

+Don't forget to also check out the [Side Project Marketing Checklist](https://github.com/karllhughes/side-project-marketing) as well.

 ## Contributing